mcharouk/aws/Certification/machinelearning.md

   * 1 is perfect
   * 0,5 means the model performs likes a random guess
   * < 0,5 means worse than random

 ## Model convergence issues

-* SageMaker Automatic Model Tuning (AMT)
-  *  can automatically tune the hyperparameters to find the best configuration.
-  *  can help overcome convergence issues by exploring different combinations of hyperparameters to find the optimal settings that lead to better convergence and model performance.
-  *  These hyperparameters include learning rates, batch sizes, and regularization techniques.
-* SageMaker Training Compiler
-  *  Reduce training time on GPU instances.
-  *  The compiler optimizes DL models to accelerate training by more efficiently using SageMaker machine learning GPU instances.
-  *  Automatically applies graph and tensor optimization, enabling the efficient utilization of hardware resources and reducing training time
 *  Sagemaker debugger
    *  helps identify convergence issues
    *  it outputs metrics from the training phase, and helps diagnose issues.
 It can be used with Model Monitor or Clarify to understand why there are issues, or to anticipate what feature to monitor specifically (in case of Model Monitor).
 Note that debugger does not integrate directly with clarify and model monitor, but it can be used with those features to understand more deeply what is happening.
    *  it integrates directly with services like Lambda, Cloudwatch Events or SNS to react when these metrics trigger a threshold (send notification, stop a job, etc...)
    *  Built-in rules and custom rules can be defined to output the metrics
 * SageMaker Clarify
    * metrics on feature explanations with SHAP or Partial Dependency Plots (PDP).
      * PDP is used to visualize the marginal effect of one or two features on the model's predictions
-      * SHAP calculates the contribution of each feature to the model's prediction, providing a local explanation for individual predictions
+     * SHAP calculates the contribution of each feature to the model's prediction, providing a **local explanation for individual predictions**
    * metrics on dataset bias (data quality)
    * metrics on model bias on some specific groups (race, gender, etc...)

 ## SageMaker TensorBoard